 value, you create a link between 2 data sets.
 The values between a Linked

-to correspond.
+need to correspond.
 XLReporting validates the data during import and user editing.
-Linked data
+Linked

-sets -and their combined columns- will be jointly available in reports.
+data sets -and their combined columns- will be automatically available in reports.

 The below example shows how a Dropdown list is used:

 The below example shows how Linked value is used to link a data set (that

 contains financial data) to 2 other data sets (one contains the list of companies, and the

 other contains the Chart of Accounts):

 When defining a data set, you can manually add, edit, and delete its data in a